tmushd/dev-ecosystem-pipeline/README.md

 # dev-ecosystem-pipeline

-End-to-end ELT pipeline that consolidates data from 3 live APIs (GitHub, CoinGecko, Hacker News) into Snowflake and transforms it with dbt.
+End to end ELT pipeline that consolidates data from 3 live APIs (GitHub, CoinGecko, Hacker News) into Snowflake and transforms it with dbt.

 ## At A Glance